Spain started issuing the Golden Visas in 2013 to attract foreign (non-EU) property buyers. It’s also called the Investor Visa.

 E. Basic Procedure

-Sign the property deed then apply for the visa in the Spanish embassy in your resident country.
+Sign the property deed, then apply for the visa in the Spanish embassy in your resident country.
 Although these visas are granted ‘priority’, no promises can be made regarding processing time.
-We work a Spanish immigration attorney who can manage the application procedure.
+We work with a Spanish immigration attorney who can manage the application procedure.

 F. Spanish Resident Defined.
 You are a Spanish resident IF

 - You live in Spain for 183 days or more per year, or

 - You live in Spain for less than 183 days, but Spain is your principal residence (you don’t have a home elsewhere), or